8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: Edge 540

-Why watch: Former member of the U.S. Unlimited Aerobatic Team competing on the world stage.
-Her sequences emphasize precision over flash – every line is geometrically perfect, every roll rate consistent.
+Former member of the U.S. Unlimited Aerobatic Team competing on the world stage.
+Her sequences emphasize precision over flash — every line geometrically perfect, every roll rate consistent.
+The casual crowd may not fully appreciate what she is doing, but anyone who understands aerobatics recognizes the mastery.

 2025 focus: Competition circuit plus select airshows.